Ivnfdzz/Jungle_Quest/README.md

 ---

 ## 📺 Watch Gameplay
 See Jungle Quest in action!
-In this video you can watch the full gameplay and how the mechanics work live.
+Just click in this video where you can watch the full gameplay and how the mechanics work live.
 [![Watch the gameplay on YouTube](https://img.youtube.com/vi/LDWBX3Gc_dw/0.jpg)](https://www.youtube.com/watch?v=LDWBX3Gc_dw)

 ---